 Why we measure it - Overwhelmingly, survival is the first and most important statistic parents and others ask about.
-We measure survival for a number of ENT procedures and compare ourselves to the national average to make sure we are providing excellent care
+We measure survival for a number of ENT procedures we do and then compare ourselves to the national average to make sure we are providing the best possible care.

-About the data - The graph reflects the survival to discharge for select procedures at Children's Hospital of Wisconsin compared to Pediatric Hospital Information System peers.
+About the data - The graph shows the survival rate for three categories of ENT procedures performed at Children's Hospital of Wisconsin compared to our Pediatric Hospital Information System (PHIS) peers.
 PHIS hospitals represent other leading free-standing pediatric hospitals.

-What this means - Our survival rate is 100 percent for common ear, nose and throat diagnoses.
+What this means - Our survival rate is 100 percent for all three categories of procedures indicated on the graph.